g2384/Life-In-The-UK/Facts.md

 - Many people go abroad to ski and there are also dry ski slopes throughout the UK.
 - Skiing on snow may also be possible during the winter.
 - There are **five** ski centres in Scotland, as well as Europe’s longest dry ski slope near **Edinburgh**.

+# Arts and culture

+## Music

+- Music is an important part of British culture, with a rich and varied heritage.
+- It ranges from classical music to modern pop.
+- There are many different venues and musical events that take place across the UK.
+- The **Proms** is an **eight**-week summer season of **orchestral** classical music that takes place in various venues, including the **Royal Albert Hall** in London.
+It has been organised by the British Broadcasting Corporation (BBC) since **1927**. **The Last Night of the Proms** is the most well-known concert and (along with others in the series) is broadcast **on television**.
+- Classical music has been popular in the UK for many centuries.
+- Other types of popular music, including folk music, jazz, pop and music, have flourished in Britain since the **20th** century.
+- Britain has had an impact on popular music around the world, due to:
+  - the **wide use of the English language**,
+  - the UK’s **cultural links** with many countries,
+  - and **British capacity for invention and innovation**.
+- Since the **1960s**, British pop music has made one of the most important cultural contributions to life in the UK.
+Bands including **The Beatles** and **The Rolling Stones** continue to have an influence on music both here and abroad.
+- British pop music has continued to innovate – for example, the **Punk** movement of the late 1970s, and the trend towards boy and girl bands in the 1990s.
+- There are many large venues that host music events throughout the year, such as:
+  - Wembley Stadium;
+  - The O2 in Greenwich, south-east London;
+  - and the Scottish Exhibition and Conference Centre (SECC) in Glasgow.
+- Festival season takes place across the UK every summer, with major events in various locations.
+Many bands and solo artists, both well-known and up-and-coming, perform at these events.
+Famous festivals include
+  - Glastonbury
+  - the Isle of Wight Festival
+  - the V Festival.
+- The **National Eisteddfod of Wales** is an annual cultural festival which includes music, dance, art and original performances largely in **Welsh**.
+It includes a number of important competitions for Welsh poetry.
+- The **Mercury Music Prize** is awarded each **September** for the best album from the UK and Ireland.
+- The **Brit Awards** is an annual event that gives awards in a range of categories, such as best British **group** and best British **solo** artist.

+## Theatre

+- There are theatres in most towns and cities throughout the UK, ranging from the large to the small.
+- They are an important part of local communities and often show both **professional** and **amateur** productions.
+- London’s **West End**, also known as **‘Theatreland’**, is particularly well known.
+- There is also a strong tradition of musical theatre in the UK.
+- Many theatres produce a **pantomime** (british tradition) at **Christmas** time.
+They are based on **fairy** stories and are light-hearted plays with music and comedy, enjoyed by **family** audiences.
+One of the traditional characters is the **Dame**, a woman played by a man.
+There is often also a **pantomime horse or cow** played by two actors in the same costume.
+- The **Edinburgh Festival** takes place in Edinburgh, Scotland, **every summer**.
+It is a series of different arts and cultural festivals, with the biggest and most well-known being the **Edinburgh Festival Fringe** (‘the Fringe’).
+The Fringe is a showcase of mainly theatre and comedy performances.
+It often shows experimental work.
+- The **Laurence Olivier** Awards take place **annually** at different venues in London.
+There are a variety of categories, including best director, best actor and best actress.
+The awards are named after the British actor Sir Laurence Olivier, later Lord Olivier, who was best known for his roles in various **Shakespeare** plays.

+## Art

+- During the Middle Ages, most art had a religious theme, particularly wall paintings in churches and illustrations in religious books.
+Much of this was lost after the **Protestant Reformation** but wealthy families began to collect other paintings and sculptures.
+- Many of the painters working in Britain in the 16th and 17th centuries were from **abroad** – for example, **Hans Holbein** and **Sir Anthony Van Dyck**.
+- British artists, particularly those painting portraits and landscapes, became well known from the 18th century onwards.
+- Works by British and international artists are displayed in galleries across the UK.
+- The **Turner** Prize was established in 1984 and celebrates **contemporary** art.
+It was named after **Joseph Turner**.
+Four works are shortlisted every year and shown at **Tate Britain** before the winner is announced.
+The Turner Prize is recognised as one of the most prestigious visual art awards in Europe.
+Previous winners include **Damien Hirst** and **Richard Wright**.

+## Architecture

+- The architectural heritage of the UK is rich and varied.
+- In the Middle Ages, great cathedrals and churches were built, many of which still stand today.
+Examples are
+  - the cathedrals in Durham,
+  - Lincoln,
+  - Canterbury
+  - Salisbury
+- The **White Tower** in the Tower of London is an example of a **Norman** castle keep, built on the orders of **William the Conqueror**.
+- Gradually, as the countryside became more peaceful and landowners became richer, the houses of the wealthy became more elaborate and great country houses such as **Hardwick Hall** in **Derbyshire** were built.
+British styles of architecture began to evolve.
+- In the 19th century, the medieval **‘gothic’** style became popular again.
+As cities expanded, many great public buildings were built in this style. **The Houses of Parliament** and **St Pancras Station** were built at this time, as were the town halls in cities such as **Manchester** and **Sheffield**.
+- Modern British architects including **Sir Norman Foster**, **Lord (Richard) Rogers** and **Dame Zaha Hadid** continue to work on major projects throughout the world as well as within the UK.
+- Alongside the development of architecture, garden design and landscaping have played an important role in the UK.
+- In the 18th century, **Lancelot ‘Capability’ Brown** designed the grounds around country houses so that the landscape appeared to be natural, with grass, trees and lakes.
+He often said that a place had ‘capabilities’.
+- Later, **Gertrude Jekyll** often worked with **Edwin Lutyens** to design colourful gardens around the houses he designed.
+- The annual **Chelsea Flower Show** showcases garden design from Britain and around the world.
+- Britain has produced many great designers, from **Thomas Chippendale** (who designed furniture in the 18th century) to **Clarice Cliff** (who designed Art Deco ceramics) to **Sir Terence Conran** (a 20th-century interior designer).
+Leading fashion designers of recent years include **Mary Quant**, **Alexander McQueen** and **Vivienne Westwood**.

+## Literature

+- The UK has a prestigious literary history and tradition.
+- Several British writers have won the Nobel Prize in Literature, for example:
+  - novelist Sir William Golding
+  - the poet Seamus Heaney
+  - the playwright Harold Pinter
+- **Agatha Christie**’s detective stories are read all over the world.
+- **Ian Fleming**’s books introduced James Bond.
+- In 2003, The Lord of the Rings by JRR Tolkien was voted the country’s best-loved novel.
+- The **Man Booker** Prize for Fiction is awarded **annually** for the best fiction novel written by an author from the **Commonwealth, Ireland or Zimbabwe**.
+It has been awarded since **1968**.
+Past winners include **Ian McEwan**, **Hilary Mantel** and **Julian Barnes**.

+## British poets

+- British poetry is among the richest in the world.
+- The Anglo-Saxon poem **Beowulf** tells of its hero’s battles against monsters and is still translated into modern English.
+- Poems which survive from the Middle Ages include **Chaucer’s Canterbury Tales** and a poem called **Sir Gawain** and the **Green Knight**, about one of the knights at the court of King Arthur.
+- As well as plays, Shakespeare wrote many **sonnets** (poems which must be 14 lines long) and some longer poems.
+- As Protestant ideas spread, a number of poets wrote poems inspired by their religious views.
+One of these was **John Milton**, who wrote **Paradise Lost**.
+- Other poets, including **William Wordsworth**, were inspired by nature.
+- **Sir Walter Scott** wrote poems inspired by Scotland and the traditional stories and songs from the area on the borders of Scotland and England.
+He also wrote novels, many of which were set in Scotland.
+- Poetry was very popular in the 19th century, with poets such as:
+  - William Blake
+  - John Keats
+  - Lord Byron
+  - Percy Shelley
+  - Alfred Lord Tennyson
+  - Robert and Elizabeth Browning.
+- Later, many poets – for example, Wilfred Owen and Siegfried Sassoon – were inspired to write about their experiences in the First World War.
+- More recently, popular poets have included:
+  - Sir Walter de la Mare
+  - John Masefield
+  - Sir John Betjeman
+  - Ted Hughes
+- Some of the best-known poets are buried or commemorated in Poet’s Corner in Westminster Abbey.